scheric/EMS-ESP-Home-Assistant/README.md

 Custom component for receiving mqtt values from ems-esp.
 I made this for clearing up the configuration.yaml files.

-# This project is in alpha state
+# This project is in beta state

 ### my wishlist